Suman29052003/Prime-News-Website/README.md

 |-- App.jsx
 |-- index.js
 |-- store.js
-Responsiveness
-Prime News is designed to be fully responsive, ensuring a seamless experience across desktop, tablet, and mobile devices.
-The layout adapts fluidly to different screen sizes, providing consistent usability and readability.

-Contributing
+# Contributing
     Contributions are welcome!
-Please fork the repository and create a pull request with your improvements.
-For major changes, please open an issue first to discuss what you would like to change.
+Please feel free to fork the repository and submit pull requests.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+# Authors - Suman Saha

+# Acknowledgments
+Inspiration: News API
+Icons: Google Icons

+# Note
+    Please note that this project uses a public and free version of the News API, which may occasionally encounter issues or have limitations in terms of data availability and rate limits.